TRIQS/triqs/doc/reference/gfs/c++/gf_refreq.rst

 * When the point is outside of the mesh, the evaluation of the gf returns:

-  * the evaluation of the high frequency tail if no_tail is not set.
+  * the evaluation of the high frequency tail
-  * 0 otherwise

 Data storage